Stock market today: Wall Street moves further away from records due to inflation fears - ExBulletin

 Stock market today: Wall Street moves further away from records due to inflation fears

-Stocks fell on Wall Street on Friday and are poised for a mixed end to a busy week with reports showing that inflation, while slowing overall, remains stubborn.
+Wall Street closed out its second straight week of losses Friday, giving back some of the gains that helped propel the stock market to a record high earlier this week.

-The S&P 500 fell 0.7% and is on track for a slight loss this week.
-The index hit a record high on Tuesday, but has been largely hesitant since.
+The S&P 500 fell 0.6%, its third straight loss.
+The benchmark index hit a record high on Tuesday, but fluctuated mostly in the days that followed.

-Technology stocks were the main weightings that dragged the market down.
-Software maker Adobe fell 13.9% after giving investors weak revenue forecasts.
+Technology stocks represented the largest weightings in the market.
+Software maker Adobe fell 13.7% after giving investors weak revenue forecasts.
+Microsoft fell 2.1% and Broadcom fell 2.1%.

+Shares of communications services also helped push the market lower.
+Meta platforms fell 1.6% and Google parent Alphabet fell 1.3%.

 Inflation remains Wall Street's top concern amid hopes the Federal Reserve will begin cutting interest rates.
 The Fed sharply raised interest rates starting in 2022 in an effort to bring inflation back to its 2% target.
 Consumer inflation reached 9.1% in 2022.

-A consumer price report released this week showed inflation remained stubborn, rising to 3.2% in February from 3.1% in January.
-Another report on wholesale prices also showed that inflation remained higher than Wall Street expected.
+A report on consumer price This week, inflation remains stubborn, reaching 3.2% in February compared to 3.1% in January.
+Another report on wholesale price also showed that inflation remained higher than Wall Street expected.

 Other reports this week showed some slowing in the economy, boosting hopes of a continued slowdown in inflation in the long term.